-The University of Sydney is a leading, comprehensive research and teaching community.
-It aims to create and sustain a community in which, for the benefit of both Australia and the wider world, the brightest researchers and the most promising students can thrive and realise their full potential, whatever their social or cultural background.
+We aim to create and sustain a community in which, for the benefit of both Australia and the wider world, the brightest researchers and the most promising students can thrive and realise their full potential, whatever their social or cultural background.

 Under the University of Sydney Act 1989 (as amended), the University’s principal functions include:

-- the provision of courses of study or instruction across a range of fields, and the carrying out of research, to meet the needs of the community
+- provision of courses of study or instruction across a range of fields, and the carrying out of research, to meet the needs of the community

-- the participation in public discourse
+- participation in public discourse

-- the conferring of degrees, including those of bachelor, master and doctor, and the awarding of diplomas, certificates and other awards
+- conferring of degrees, including those of bachelor, master and doctor, and the awarding of diplomas, certificates and other awards

-Comprised of 22 fellows and chaired by the Chancellor, the Senate awards all degrees and diplomas and is responsible to the Parliament of New South Wales.
+Comprising 22 fellows and chaired by the Chancellor, the Senate awards all degrees and diplomas and is responsible to the Parliament of New South Wales.